 1. A virtual tea party with the grandkids

 In your virtual invitations, ask everyone to have their favorite pot of tea, finger sandwiches, or bite-sized desserts ready when the party starts — and to use the beautiful china they’ve been saving for a fancy occasion.
 However, even though the plates are fancy, your attire doesn’t necessarily have to be.
 Your dress code can be anything from PJs to the spring dress you’ve been waiting all year to wear.

 “Tea Garden” by Happy Menocal for Paperless Post

-Far-flung family can join in on the fun with an impromptu reunion over a virtual brunch.
+Far-flung family can join in on the fun with an impromptu reunion over a virtual Mother’s Day brunch.
 Invite guests to join you on Zoom after they’ve prepped their favorite brunch dish.
 Make it a “BYOB” virtual invitation by asking guests to make their favorite alcoholic or non-alcoholic drink (or pour a glass of champagne), then share the recipe for what they’re sipping.

-Gather her favorite people for a toast-off
+3. Gather her people for a Zoom toast

 No matter what your plans for Mother’s Day turn out to be this year, sending her a card is a must.
 Virtual Mother’s Day cards from Paperless Post will save you an unnecessary trip to the store, and will also save you a bit of anxiety from wondering when it’ll arrive.
-Time your virtual card to arrive the day before or the morning of Mother’s Day, then schedule time for a call.
-Even though you can’t be there for a hug, she will definitely feel the love.

 “Heart Cord” and “Grandma in Bloom” by Paperless Post